lnkwong/Modular-Barcoding/README.md

 1. Use module_chooser.r to generate modules from any dataset.
 There are 4 functions provided:

      1. moduh - this will create modules, using height to cut the tree, with a default h=0.8. h0 can be used to change the height.
-Example usage: moduh("data",h0=0.85)
+Example usage: moduh("data",h0=0.85).
+Leave out the ".txt".

      2. moduk - same as moduh, but uses number of clusters to cut the tree, with a default k=5.
 Example usage: moduk("data",k0=10)